-Two weeks ago I had one of the biggest scares of my life.
+I had one of the biggest scares of my life.
 I've always wondered how I'd react if I came face to face with an intruder.
 Here's the good news; now I know.

 Most break-ins happen in the middle of the day, in nice weather, in the summer.
 Those who break into homes don't like venturing out at night and certainly don't want to go to work when it's raining and risk frizzy hair.

 I pulled into the driveway, gravel crunching under my tires, and walked towards the back door.
-I slipped the right one into the keyhole and opened the door.
+I slipped the key into the keyhole and opened the door.
 I walked into a house that had that weird feeling of a home that isn't lived in.

 Knowing no one was supposed to be in the house working, I was taken aback when I thought I could hear some sort of sound when I got inside.
-A kind of shuffling for somewhere in the house but I couldn't pinpoint where the sound might be coming from.
+A kind of shuffling from somewhere in the house but I couldn't pinpoint where the sound might be coming from.

-I took a quick look around to see some of the work my sister had done and then went to the basement, yes, the basement, the dark, scary basement.
+I took a quick look around to see some of the work my sister had done and then went to the basement to get the saw.
+Yes, the dark, scary basement.

 I ran upstairs out of the basement with the saw (yes, I really ran, the saw is extremely lightweight which is why I wanted to borrow it) and set it down to turn the light off.
-That's when I heard noise again and this time I knew I couldn't ignore it.
-I knew this because I got that tingly feeling in my toes and a dribble of pee escaped.
+That's when I heard the shuffling noise again and this time I knew I couldn't ignore it - because I was officially scared.

 And then I did something really stupid.

 You know in horror movies when the next idiot who's about to get killed goes TOWARDS the ominous sound instead of away from it?
 Yeah, I did that.